squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 `resinator` currently attempts to match the Windows RC compiler's behavior exactly, and [emulates the interaction between the preprocessor and wide string escape sequences in its string parser](https://github.com/squeek502/resinator/blob/9a6e50b0c0859e0dee5fd1871d93329e0e1194ef/src/literals.zig#L298-L356).

-The reasoning for emulating the Windows RC compiler for escaped tabs/escaped surrogate pairs seems rather debuious, though, so this may change in the future.
+The reasoning for emulating the Windows RC compiler for escaped tabs/escaped surrogate pairs seems rather dubious, though, so this may change in the future.

 </div>